 Even if you’re starting out, or even if you’re yet to get your first client, make yourself a website!

 It’s funny, and it’s true: people trust services that have good websites.
 In fact, if you were a successful freelancer with no website to back up your services, people would find that hard to believe.
 A website is like a resume in this regard, and it’s even better because you can pass it around, post it on social media, send it out via email, text or Slack, and it lives on forever (as long as you pay for your domain).

 But wait!
 Does your website need an upgrade?
-Try WP Engine to elevate your website right away through new themes for WordPress users.
+Read our blogging advice to learn more about creating a website for yourself.

 It’s one thing to have a website for your small business or freelancer company, but the next step is to start a whole blog!

 What’s a blog?
 Well, in short, it’s a part of your website where you can speak in your voice, and either detail how you’ve found success lately, or you can provide advice about what has worked for you in your field.
 Maybe you can lend some great advice to other professionals.
 Maybe you can do a run-down of a prized case study.

 A blog also allows for more SEO so that you can bring traffic to your blog, and we discuss this in our list of what to do in between freelance clients, mainly speaking to working on your business website.

 Form a client-sharing coalition with a colleague in the space

 It may take time, but after you find that one dependable fellow freelancer in the same “space,” whether it be design, architecture, financial consulting, nutrition or you-name-it, talk about starting a client-sharing coalition.

 This can be a way for you to have a way into a new client network.
 If your freelancer coalition colleague wants to take vacation, they can hand off a client to you during the week they’re away.